Ink of Ages Fiction Prize

 by Loïs Raoult-Sambourg

 This story is inspired by Sophocles' Theban Plays (Oedipus Rex, Oedipus at Colonus, and Antigone).
-I intentionally mixed elements from historical Mycenaean Thebes with customs from Classical Athens.
+I intentionally mixed elements from historical Mycenaean Thebes with customs from Classical Athens

 by Michael Kowalczyk-Barker